tejuafonja/personal-blog/content/posts/hello-2021.md

 That said, I hope that 2021 brings you and yours genuine happiness and irresistible joy.
 I hope that you finally make that leap and let your wings fly, for truly, the world is waiting for your greatness.

 With love and everything nice,
-Tejumade Afonja